-Lo Peix offers adventurous and environmentally-friendly cruises on the Amazonas and Negro Rivers.
-It prides itself on offering itineraries away from the busy tourist locations, transporting travelers to wild, unique and sometimes unexplored waterways of the Amazon.
+Lo Peix prides itself on offering adventurous and environmentally-friendly cruises with itineraries away from the busy tourist locations, transporting travelers to wild, unique and sometimes unexplored waterways of the Amazon.
 It even has 2 day itineraries, ideal for those short on time who want to experience the highlights of Brazil's Amazon region near Manaus.

 Manaus is the capital and largest city of the state of Amazonas, in Brazil, situated at the confluence of the rivers Negro and Solimões, 1,936 kilometers (1,203 miles) from the federal capital, Brasília, and serves as a port for the entire region.

 It is the largest metropolitan area in Northern Brazil, being home to over two million inhabitants, and the eighth largest city in Brazil.

 Manaus has quite a history.
 It was a small river village during the 1600's, populated mainly by indigenous tribes.
 Around 1669, because of its strategic presence on two major rivers, Portugal established a small fort in the town.
 Manaus grew steadily, increasing in importance as a port and, in 1850, it was named the capital of the Amazonas state.

 Toward the end of the 19th century, as with Iquitos in Peru, fortune smiled on Manaus.
 Rubber trees grow throughout the region and with the introduction of rubber vulcanization for use in the growing automobile industry, the city prospered with the so called Rubber Boom, along with the rubber barons who settled there.
 Much of the significant infrastructure in the town was built by wealthy families who tried to convert the town into the Paris of the tropics.
 The most obvious vestige of this period is the Renaissance-style opera house in the center of the city.